ory/kratos/docs/docs/cli/kratos-identities.md

 ### Options

 ```
-  -e, --endpoint string   The URL of ORY Kratos' Admin API.
+  -e, --endpoint string   The URL of ORY Kratos&#39; Admin API.
 Alternatively set using the KRATOS_ADMIN_URL environmental variable.
   -f, --format string     Set the output format.
-One of table, json, and json-pretty. (default "default")
+One of table, json, and json-pretty. (default &#34;default&#34;)
   -h, --help              help for identities
   -q, --quiet             Be quiet with output printing.
 ```